Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_27_Precision_Medicine_in_Breast_Cancer/README.md

 Breast cancer refers to tumors that originate in breast tissue, which is the most common type of cancer in women.
 Causes of breast cancer are the following but not limited to:

-* Mutations to certain genes such as BRCA1 and BRCA2 → Downstream effect on DNA repair, Transcription regulation, ubiquitination cycle, chromatin structure regulation, cell cycle regulation
+* Mutations to certain genes such as BRCA1 and BRCA2
+    *  These mutations can have downstream effect on DNA repair, Transcription regulation, ubiquitination cycle, chromatin structure regulation, and cell cycle regulation
 * Exposure to therapeutics such as diethylstilbestrol (DES) or radiation therapy
 * Old age (>50)
 * Obesity
 * Smoking